KingofApp/docs/modules/README.md

-`showOn.market` | Property to make the module selectable by the users in our market. | True `showOn.dragDrop` | Property to disable the drag and drop option from the KingOfApp builder | True `view` | Main view file | "modules/{identifier}/index.html" `files` | Array of files that will be loaded.
+`showOn.market` | Property to make the module selectable by the users in our market. | True `showOn.dragDrop` | Property to disable the drag and drop option from the KingOfApp builder | True `view` | Main view file | "modules/{identifier}/index.html" `controller` :new: | Main controller file - Used to prioritize its loading respect other files | "modules/{identifier}/controller.js" [Check-out the googlemap module](https://github.com/KingofApp/koa-module-googlemap)
+`files` | Array of files that will be loaded.
 [Check-out the module files section](#the-module-files) | [] `libs` | Array of bower dependencies used in the module.
 [Check-out the module scope section](#the-module-scope) | [] `deps` | Array of phonegap dependencies. | []